 A classic American road trip that should be put on your bucket list this second is Niagara Falls.
 We opted to take on a road trip to Niagara Falls and Toronto from Cincinnati.

 Roughly six hours from Cincinnati, OH can leave you in another country viewing the spectacular falls.
-So put in that vacation request, dust off the suitcases and prepare to navigate like a boss.
+So put in that vacation request, dust off the suitcases, and prepare to navigate like a boss.

 Our first stop up I-71 was none other than a classic American road trip icon, McDonald’s.
 However, this particular McDonald’s is home to a charmingly horrific effigy.
 Just take the Sunbury exit and prepare your selfie stick for the visual feast of a bigger than life Ronald and friends.

-Abandoned Chippawa Lake Amusement Park
+Abandoned Chippewa Lake Amusement Park

-Further up the road we took a detour to try to get a glimpse of the old abandoned Chippawa Lake Amusement Park.
-The park was abandoned in the 70’s and very few things remain.
+Further up the road, we took a detour to try to get a glimpse of the old abandoned Chippewa Lake Amusement Park.
+The park was abandoned in the ’70s and very few things remain.

 However, I did not go beyond the no trespassing sign.
 Concerned parties in the car would not allow such a heinous crime to be committed, regardless of how easy it would have been to climb through the massive gaping holes in the fence.

 We decided to stay in Cleveland overnight to break up the drive and to explore the quirks and oddities that the city has to offer.
-It is great walking city with scenic walkways by the lake and near the Rock and Roll Hall of Fame.
+It is a great walking city with scenic walkways by the lake and near the Rock and Roll Hall of Fame.